 Growing new and transformational industries, as well as supporting existing business through increased sovereign capability, value adding and vertical integration will not only enhance the region’s competitiveness but provide greater resilience to global markets.

-In 2021 the region’s GRP was approximately $3.45 billion, which represents 2.96% of GSP, having grown 2.3% since the previous year.
+In 2022 the region’s GRP was approximately $3.80 billion, which represents 3.06% of GSP, having grown 7.63% since the previous year.

 With a large share of regional output linked to primary production, changes in sea and air temperatures threaten to have significant impacts.
 Many of Eyre Peninsula’s primary producers are already undertaking to adapt their activities to reflect a warmer and potentially drier climate.
-For the sake of the Eyre Peninsula economy and community, it is important that these adaptations continue to occur, whether led by the private sector or with the support of government.
+For the sake of the Eyre Peninsula economy and community, these adaptations must continue to occur, whether led by the private sector or with the support of government.
 The changing climate also presents opportunities for regions to attract economic development linked to the generation of renewable energy.
 These include energy drawn from solar farms, wind, and green hydrogen.

 Many of the region’s opportunities will not be realised without substantial upgrades to critical infrastructure such as water, power, telecommunications, roads, rail and ports.